draschke/my-SAP-exercises-with-VSCode/docs/config/Blogs-SAP-Com/Devtoberfest-2021-Frontend-Week-Coding-Challenge.md

 @ui5/logger:   2.0.1
 ```

-Now should you local environment up to date.
+Now your local environment should be up to date.

 Step 6: Performance Checklist